amowafi0/wireframing/README.md

 ---

 Each of these elements contributes to designing a user-friendly, effective interface by focusing on usability and clarity before visual aesthetics.

+## Types of Wireframes

+Wireframes come in various levels of detail and fidelity, depending on the stage of the design process and the goals of the project.
+The two most common types are **low-fidelity** and **high-fidelity** wireframes.

+---

+### 🔹 Low-Fidelity Wireframes

+**Description:**
+Low-fidelity (lo-fi) wireframes are basic sketches or grayscale representations of a layout.
+They focus on structure, user flow, and content hierarchy without worrying about exact design details such as fonts, colors, or images.

+**When to Use:**
+- During brainstorming and early ideation stages
+- For quick iteration and experimentation
+- When presenting rough concepts to stakeholders for feedback

+**Tools Used:**
+Paper, whiteboards, or simple digital tools like Figma (in wireframe mode), Balsamiq

+---

+### 🔹 High-Fidelity Wireframes

+**Description:**
+High-fidelity (hi-fi) wireframes are more detailed and visually polished.
+They closely resemble the final design and may include typography, spacing, images, UI components, and sometimes limited interactivity.

+**When to Use:**
+- Before development starts
+- When gathering detailed stakeholder feedback
+- For user testing with near-realistic visuals

+**Tools Used:**
+Figma, Adobe XD, Sketch

+---

+## Type of Wireframe Used in This Project

+For this project, we are using a **[insert: Low-Fidelity or High-Fidelity] wireframe**.

+**Reason:**
+[Explain why you chose this type of wireframe.
+For example:
+"We chose a low-fidelity wireframe to rapidly iterate and focus on layout structure and functionality without getting distracted by visual design elements.
+This helps clarify the user flow early in the design phase."]